Geetima2021/TCL-programming/README.md

    - From the generated report – Extract the
      a.
 Hold and setup slack b.
 Start-point and end point for both the setup and hold case and thereafter generate a table consisting the above values
    - Combine the start-point and endpoint values of setup and hold and placed it into two different columns

+   The timing libraries are available in this [folder](https://github.com/Geetima2021/vsdpcvrd/tree/main/resources/timing_libs).

  Example table